s546652/GDP-1-Project_Team_1/DataBase/ReadMe.md

 **09/30/2022**
 <p> Still working on how to implement centralized database.
 Came accross many online dataHosting servers like azure and back4app.

-<p> Created accounts at Azure and blueHost to try implementing database hosting for iOS app.
+<p> Created accounts at Azure and blueHost to try implementing database hosting for iOS app.<br>

+<p>Reasearched on accessing SQLite in iOS application.
+Below is the website for the same.

+<a href="https://www.simplifiedios.net/swift-sqlite-tutorial/">Using SQLite in iOS Application</a><br>